 FAQs

-You can view a curated selection of paintings by visiting the Available Work section.
-Here you can view paintings that are available to purchase today.
-If there’s an artwork that you’d like to own you can purchase securely online or use the Enquire link and send me a message.
-If you require a quote for shipping costs or have any other questions about a painting then please don’t hesitate to get in touch.
+Purchasing an artwork is really easy.
+You can view a curated selection of my paintings by visiting the Available Work section, here you can view paintings that are available to purchase today.
+If there’s an artwork that you’d like to own you can either purchase securely online or use the ‘Enquire’ button and send me a message.

 What methods of payment do you accept?